The English and Romance Studies Library

-The English and American Studies Library is one of a number of libraries at the Faculty of Arts at the Charles University.
-It closely collaborates with the Department of Anglophone Literatures and Cultures and the Department of the English Language and ELT Methodology.
+The English and Romance Studies Library is one of a number of libraries at the Faculty of Arts at the Charles University.
+It closely collaborates with the Department of Anglophone Literatures & Cultures, the Department of the English Language and the Department of Romance Studies.
 The services of the library may be used by both internal and external users, including other libraries and public offices of enquiry.
 The conditions of library use are defined by a set of national and university regulations.
 The principal of these are Borrowing Rules; all library users must be familiar with these, a fact that is confirmed by their signature that is requested on the creation of their library account.
 Borrowing Rules are posted in the study room of the library, and available at the Faculty of Arts website (download the rules).
-The library features a study room (20 seats), a reference library and three computers designated mainly to catalogue and database search.
+The library features a study room (15 seats), a reference library and five computers designated mainly to catalogue and database search.

-Borrowing Rules for Students of English and American Studies – A Summary
+Borrowing Rules for Students of English and Romance Studies – A Summary

 Each student wishing to use the services of the library or the study room must be properly registered.
-A valid ID, credit book, ISIC student card and a completed registration form (available at the library) are required for the registration.
+A valid ID, valid faculty coupon, ISIC student card and a completed registration form (available at the library) are required for the registration.
 The library requires students to include a valid e-mail address in order to facilitate communication with them.

 Students should always carry their ISIC card, which is required for borrowing and extending loans.

 * NB: ISIC cards are issued in the Charles University information centre at Celetná Street 13.
 An LDAP password is issued together with the ISIC card.
 The password must be changed within 5 days of its issue; when changing their password, students may set up other passwords which may be required to access particular resources.
 The LDAP password is required in order to use computers other than those connected to the Faculty of Arts network for access to the centralized online library catalogue or electronic resources made available through the Faculty of Arts.

 Searching the Catalogues

 Students (and other users) are requested to look up shelf marks by themselves.